philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 If you have a loop in your arena, pessimistic equality won't even find that it is equal to itself.
 That's kind of odd.

+Edit: Graham pointed out that possibly I want to use the `bool | None` 3-valued lattice with unknown and start with everything `None`.
+That would be more normal looking. <https://en.wikipedia.org/wiki/Well-founded_semantics>

 ```python
 def pess_eq(a : Arena, b : Arena):
     eq = [[False]*len(b.data) for i in range(len(a.data))]